PurpleKingdomGames/indigo-website/indigodocs/presentation/text-and-fonts.md

 Well you still need the asset and the `FontInfo`, but we have a process to make generating it easier.

 1. Head over to our [tools site](https://indigoengine.io/tools/) and use the Font Sheet generator to produce an image containing the exact glyphs you want and an associated JSON blob representing the glyph information.
-2. Ensure you have added an Indigo JSON dependency to your games build definition, either `indigo-json-circe` or `indigo-json-upickle`.
+2. Ensure you have added an Indigo JSON dependency to your games build definition, either `indigo-json-circe`.

 Then load both assets: